Kenmare Resources plc is led by a strong and effective Board of Directors.

 The Board is responsible for the leadership, oversight, control, development and long-term success of the Group.
 It is also responsible for instilling the appropriate culture, values and behaviour throughout the organisation.

-The Board consists of nine Directors, the majority of which are independent Non-Executive Directors.
+The Board consists of ten Directors, the majority of which are independent Non-Executive Directors.